Contextualized Representations Using Textual Encyclopedic Knowledge: -enriched Representations

 Standard pretraining uses contiguous document-level natural language inputs.
 Since TEK-augmented inputs are formatted as natural language sequences, off-the-shelf pretrained models can be used as a starting point for creating TEK-enriched representations.
-As one of our approaches, we use the standard publicly released RoBERTa checkpoint as the pretraining method.
+As one of our approaches, we use a standard single-document pretraining model.

-While the input format is the same, there is nonetheless a mismatch between contiguous document segments and TEK-augmented inputs sourced from multiple documents.
+While the input format is the same, there is a mismatch between contiguous document segments and TEK-augmented inputs sourced from multiple documents.
 We propose an additional pretraining stage---starting from the RoBERTa parameters, we resume pretraining using an MLM objective on TEK-augmented document text $X$, which encourages the model to integrate the knowledge from multiple background segments.

-\paragraph{Background Knowledge Retrieval in Pretraining} During pretraining, $X$ represents a contiguous block of text from Wikipedia.
-The retrieval function $f_{ret}(X, \mathcal{D})$ returns $B = ( B_1 , \ldots , B_M )$ where each $B_i$ is a sentence from the Wikipedia page of some entity linked from a span in $X$.
-For efficiency, in pretraining we do not use an entity linker, but follow Wikipedia hyperlinks.
-The background candidate sentences are ranked based on their ngram overlap with $X$.
-We use the top ranking sentences in $B$ up to $N_B$ tokens.
-If no entities are found in $X$, $B$ is constructed from the context following $X$ from the same document without any additional preprocessing.
+\paragraph{Background Knowledge Retrieval in Pretraining} In pretraining, $X$ is a contiguous block of text from Wikipedia.
+The retrieval function $f_{ret}(X, \mathcal{D})$ returns $B = ( B_1 , \ldots , B_M )$ where each $B_i$ is a sentence from the Wikipedia page of some entity hyperlinked from a span in $X$.
+We use high-precision Wikipedia hyperlinks instead of an entity linker for pretraining.
+The background candidate sentences are ranked by their ngram overlap with $X$.
+The top ranking sentences in $B$ up to $N_B$ tokens are used.
+If no entities are found in $X$, $B$ is constructed from the context following $X$ from the same document.